His Majesty The Kings Guard

 Changing of the guard

 The main changing of the guard detail takes place daily at 13.30.
-During the summer, concerts or drill exercises are often presented in conjunction with this ceremony.
+During the summer, parades with concerts or drill exercises may be presented in conjunction with this ceremony.

 Parade of the King’s Guard